Mash and Mallow

 • Your palate is the final judge: There is no single right answer.
 The best way to chill your whiskey is the way you enjoy it most, so feel free to experiment with both methods to find your perfect pour.

-What Are Whiskey Stones?
+So, What Exactly Are Whiskey Stones?

 If you love a chilled glass of whiskey but dislike how ice cubes water it down, you’ve probably heard of whiskey stones.
 These small, freezable cubes are designed to solve a common problem: how to cool your drink without diluting it.
 For a spirit with a carefully crafted taste, like our S’mores Whiskey, dilution can mute the rich chocolate, marshmallow, and graham cracker notes we worked so hard to perfect.
 Whiskey stones chill your drink while preserving the complex, original flavor profile the distiller intended.
 Think of them as a simple tool to get a perfectly cooled, full-flavored sip every time.

-What Are They Made Of?
+What Are Whiskey Stones Made Of?

 Whiskey stones are typically crafted from non-porous materials that won’t absorb flavors or odors from your freezer.
 The most common options are natural soapstone or granite, but you can also find them made from stainless steel, which often contains a non-toxic chilling gel inside.
 Their biggest selling points are simple: they’re reusable, and unlike ice, they won’t melt and water down your drink.
 This makes them a sustainable choice for your home bar.
 After each use, you just give them a quick rinse, dry them off, and pop them back in the freezer for next time.

-How They Chill Your Drink
+How Do They Actually Chill Your Drink?

 Using whiskey stones couldn’t be easier.
 You simply store them in your freezer for at least a few hours before you plan to have a drink.
 When you’re ready, place two or three stones in your glass, pour your favorite whiskey over them, and let it sit for a minute or two to cool down.
 The stones transfer their cold temperature to the liquid, gently lowering its temperature without the shock of ice.
 Learning how to drink whiskey with chilling stones is a simple step toward a more authentic tasting journey, allowing you to appreciate every subtle note in your glass.